 The Zika virus brings up many concerns and questions—some of which medicine cannot yet answer.
-The important thing is to not let fear or sensationalism cause hysteria, says Nathanael J. Smith
+The important thing is to not let fear or sensationalism cause hysteria, writes Nathanael J. Smith

 What do we know about the Zika virus?